dk14/bell/README.md

       special and (not hiddenParameter1) | not special and hiddenParameter1,
       special = isB' and hiddenParameter2
  where

-       isB' - true only if B' (67.5°) is measuring now hiddenParameter1 - random (true or false) correlated with entangled particle hiddenParameter2 - single random (true or false)
+       isB' - true only if B' (67.5°) is measuring now, hiddenParameter1 - random (true or false) correlated with entangled particle, hiddenParameter2 - single random (true or false)